 Where daily files are selected the first and last period are set in terms of trading day numbers (Day 1 to Day n).

-Reports may be generated in terms of monthly, bi-monthly, quarterly or semi-annual values.
+Reports may be generated in terms of monthly, bi-monthly, quarterly, four months or semi-annual values.

 When selected, the Rolling Periods option produces a report that outputs all selected periods for all files on a single line.